zdravkov/kendo-docs/mobile/angular/sushi-angular-tutorial.md

 For live preview please click [here](http://dojo.telerik.com/@valchev/exeS)

-> To include Kendo UI widgets in the application you may use custom tags or standard tags with custom attributes.
+To include Kendo UI widgets in the application you may use **custom tags or standard tags with custom attributes**.
 Both syntaxes are valid.

-For example:
+Check the following example:

     <!-- custom tag -->
     <kendo-mobile-view id="index">